Azeezdot123/azeezdot123/README.md

 - 🔭 I’m currently working on a open source Django project name Mumble API.
 - 🌱 I’m currently into DevOps.
 - 👯 I’m looking to collaborate on any python and django open source project.
-- 🤔 I’m looking for help with Internship
+- 🤔 I’m looking for help with Internship.
 - 💬 Ask me to work with you (I am availble to write and code).
 - 📫 How to reach me: [Email me](mailto:headofstate123@gmail.com)
 - 😄 Pronouns: He/him.